MQ-software-carpentry/2020-09-21-intro-to-r/index.md

 eventbrite: 116817274613           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

-{% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}

-{% comment %}
-HEADER

-Edit the values in the block above to be appropriate for your workshop.
-If the value is not 'true', 'false', 'null', or a number, please use double quotation marks around the value, unless specified otherwise.
-And run 'make workshop-check' *before* committing to make sure that changes are good.
-{% endcomment %}

-{% comment %}
-Check SWC curriculum
-{% endcomment %}

 {% if site.carpentry == "swc" %}
 {% unless site.curriculum == "swc-inflammation" or site.curriculum == "swc-gapminder" %}
 <div class="alert alert-warning">